 The Solution to Stonewalling Communication Issues in Relationships

 When you and your partner are in this situation and struggling with communication problems in marriage, you each need different things.
 He needs space, and you need a connection.
 Unfortunately, there is no way for you to receive the connection that you need until he has his space.

 While this might seem like an impossible standoff, there is a way to solve this problem.

 Give your partner the space that he needs.
 Be willing to take a break, and take a step back.
 Agree on a time-limit for this break, so that you both know when and where you will come back together to talk about the situation.
 When the break is over, it’s the responsibility of the partner that requested the break to re-initiate conversation.
 This way, the partner who wants to talk ASAP will not feel the other is using the break as a way to avoid the conversation altogether.

 Above all, remember that when your partner is emotionally unavailable, it isn’t about you.
 He is simply trying to feel safe in the only way he knows how.
-He is not trying to be difficult.
+It may feel like you have no communication in a relationship, but he is not trying to be difficult.
 In fact, he is trying to make things better by avoiding talking so he doesn’t say something that makes you feel even worse.
 Remembering this can sometimes help you pull back when he needs it most.